elmunoz42/rhythm-ping-pong/README.md

-# PHP Title Case Generator
+# PHP Rhythmic Ping Pong

-#### _A webpage that capitalizes titles, 13 February 2017_
+#### _A webpage that returns numbers and ping pong with rhythm, 13 February 2017_

 #### By _**Erica Wright & Carlos Munoz Kampff**_

 ## Description

-This webpage will allow the user to enter a title and will display it capitalized.
+A webpage that returns numbers and ping pong with rhythm.

 ## Setup/Installation Requirements